OsgiliathEnterprise/net.osgiliath.parent/net.osgiliath.samples/net.osgiliath.sample.enterprise/readme.md

 * BND

 Development:
-Starting from the archetype, you have a simple implemented helloworld, don't forget to remove every reference once you've understood the stack
+Starting from the archetype, you have an enterprise implemented helloworld (using Routing and Enterprise integration patterns), don't forget to remove every reference once you've understood the stack

 Follow the different TODO keywords, starting from this module order:

-    <project>.database
-    <project>.model.jpa
-    <project>.features
-    <project>.ui
+    <project>.routes

 UI module:
 Prerequisite: